kserve/website/docs/modelserving/v1beta1/sklearn/v2/README.md

 dump(clf, 'model.joblib')
 ```

-## Testing locally
+## Test the Model locally

-Once you've got your model serialised `model.joblib`, we can then use either
-[Kserve Sklearn Server](https://github.com/kserve/kserve/tree/master/python/sklearnserver) or [MLServer](https://github.com/SeldonIO/MLServer) which implements the KServe V2 inference protocol to spin up a local server.
+Once you've got your model serialised `model.joblib`, we can then use [KServe Sklearn Server](https://github.com/kserve/kserve/tree/master/python/sklearnserver) to spin up a local server.

 !!!
 Note
     This step is optional and just meant for testing, feel free to jump straight to [deploying with InferenceService](#deploy-with-inferenceservice).

-### Using Kserve Sklearn Server
+### Using KServe SklearnServer

 #### Pre-requisites

-Firstly, to use kserve sklearn server locally, you will first need to install the `sklearnserver`
+Firstly, to use KServe sklearn server locally, you will first need to install the `sklearnserver`
 runtime package in your local environment.

-1. Clone the Kserve repository and navigate into the directory.
+1. Clone the KServe repository and navigate into the directory.
     ```bash
     git clone https://github.com/kserve/kserve
     ```